cloudquery/cloudquery/website/pages/docs/cq-vs-others/fivetran.md

 - **High Performance** - CloudQuery SDK and connectors are written in Go utilizing excellent support of go-routines which enables high-performance and low memory usage.
 - **Type System** - CloudQuery SDK supports a rich type system for connectors which enables richer schemas and more accurate data.
 - **Self Hosted** - You can run CloudQuery on your own infrastructure, ensuring that your data doesn't leave your infrastructure.
 Fivetran only offer a managed solution at the moment.
-- **Connectors** - Fivetran has more source connectors then CloudQuery at the moment.
-CloudQuery team is maintaining official widely used connectors while mostly developing CloudQuery SDK to enable developer to write their own high performance connectors.
+- **Connectors** - Fivetran has more source connectors than CloudQuery at the moment.
+The CloudQuery team adds and maintains official, widely-used connectors, while also developing the CloudQuery SDK to enable developers to write their own high-performance connectors.